plord12/webscrapers/README.md

 The steps to install this addon are (currently) :

+1. Build ha_ss-linux binaries for linux with `make bin/ha_ss-linux-arm64 bin/ha_ss-linux-amd64`
-1. Copy Dockerfile* *.yaml run.sh ha_ss-linux-arm64 to the home assistant /addons/ha_ss_addon directory
+2. Copy Dockerfile* *.yaml run.sh ha_ss-linux-* to the home assistant /addons/ha_ss_addon directory
-2. Refresh addons on Home Assistant
+3. Refresh addons on Home Assistant
-3. In the Addon Store, select the local screenshot tool addon and install
+4. In the Addon Store, select the local screenshot tool addon and install
-4. In the new addon, build the image and start
+5. In the new addon, build the image and start

 configuration.yaml will need :